Sony 16-50mm f/2.8 DT SSM SAL1650

 Once you have learned the cameras with starter-lenses, this can be a solid second-year purchase.
 Probably a first-year purchase with NEX7 or Alpha 77.

-10 out of 10 points and recommended by infocus (8 reviews)excellent results throughout zoom range and from landscape to close-upa bit stiff zoom ring
+10 out of 10 points and recommended by infocus (8 reviews)excellent results throughout zoom range and from landscape to close-upa bit stiff zoom ring on early examples, but just about right on current ones

 In this focal range it is as good as it gets using the Sony a77 to reveal the full capacity of the lens.
 It is sharp from edge to edge when focused correctly, and only a little flare is seen even when the sun is in front and low.
 On top of this the lens is quite reasonably priced.
 The zoom range is extremely useful, with minimal distortion and CA with in-camera lens comp., from a very wide 16mm to a useful 50mm, which can be cropped a bit for further reach thanks to the very high resolution even at 50mm.
 The Sony DSLR in-camera image stabilisation allows a large aperture construction at a very reasonable price.
 The lens is comparable to CZ optics in a high quality composite barrel.
 The AF is fast and precise.
 The best every-day photographic tool I have used in my 50 years of photographic experience.
 Regards JvE.reviewed March 27th, 2012 (purchased for $575)